ark-network/arkdev.info/blog/2024-11-05-unlock-liquidity-before-vtxo-expiration.md

 ## Conclusion

-Such optimizations illustrate Ark's evolving properties.
 After spending more time with the protocol, we believe its early iterations were only a stepping stone for future, more optimized, implementations.
-While the method we've shared in this post is by no means groundbreaking, it is only one example of the protocol's versatile nature.

-By simplifying the VTXO tree signing process and incentivizing users to participate in liquidity unlocking, we create a more efficient and user-friendly platform.
-We’re excited about the possibilities this opens up and look forward to your participation in making Ark even better.
+By simplifying the VTXO tree signing process and incentivizing users to participate in early **liquidity callout**, we create a more efficient and user-friendly platform.
+We're excited about the possibilities this opens up and look forward to your participation in making Ark even better.

 ## Credits